CLOSE X

 There is a wide range of tax-free allowances that you may be able to benefit from, but that many businesses often overlook.
 For instance, you might be eligible for a £1,000 tax-free allowance on any income you receive from property or trading.
 It’s worth speaking to an experienced tax advisor to make sure you are maximising every available opportunity to save money.

-If you make regular private pension contributions then you can receive tax relief on your annual earnings.
-This is often applicable to high-rate taxpayers, yet many miss out on potential savings because they don’t claim the relief on their pension contributions.
+If you make regular private pension contributions or donate to charity having ticked a gift aid box, then you can receive tax relief on your annual income.
+This is applicable to high-rate taxpayers, yet many miss out on potential savings because they don’t claim the relief on their pension contributions/ charitable donations.

 Not planning for payments on account